 Unlike traditional solar street lights which use lead acid batteries, modern solar street lights use either lithium-ion or lithium iron phosphate batteries.
 One of the main reasons why these two batteries are chosen for solar street lights is their compact and lightweight design which makes it easy for the lights to be installed on top of a pole or a wall.
 Both lithium-ion as well as LiFePO4 batteries have excellent backup capacity and durability.

 Solar street light that use batteries with good storage capacity can continue illuminating even on non-sunny days when there is not enough sunlight to charge the batteries.
-All the solar lights use in-built rechargeable batteries now and Solar garden lights, solar flood lights and solar emergency lights still continue to use lead acid, lithium-ion or LiFePO4 batteries.
+All the solar lights use in-built rechargeable batteries now and Solar garden light, solar flood lights and solar emergency lights still continue to use lead acid, lithium-ion or LiFePO4 batteries.
 The installation and maintenance of solar lights are very easy with in-built battery and the price of the battery depends on the type, the capacity of the battery and the manufacturer.